Kamala D. Harris

 Kamala D. Harris always fights for the people — from her barrier-breaking time as District Attorney of San Francisco and Attorney General of California, to proudly serving as a United States Senator and the Vice President of the United States.

-On January 20, 2021, Kamala Harris was sworn in as Vice President — the first woman, the first Black American, and the first South Asian American to be elected to this position.
+On January 20, 2021, Kamala Harris was sworn in as the 49th Vice President of the United States — the first woman, the first Black American, and the first South Asian American to be elected to this position.

-As Vice President, she worked to bring people together to advance opportunity, deliver for families, and protect fundamental freedoms across the country.
+As Vice President, she brought people together to advance opportunity, deliver for families, and protect fundamental freedoms.
 She led the fight for the freedom of women to make decisions about their own bodies, the freedom to live safe from gun violence, the freedom to vote, and the freedom to drink clean water and breathe clean air.
-While visiting 36 states and making history at home, she is also representing the nation abroad — embarking on 17 foreign trips, traveling to 20 countries, and meeting with more than 150 world leaders to strengthen critical global alliances.
+She took particular focus on job creation through the investment in our nation’s small business and community banks.
+She also presided over the vote to confirm the first Black woman, Justice Ketanji Brown Jackson, to the Supreme Court.
+While visiting 36 states and making history at home, she represented the nation abroad — embarking on 17 foreign trips, traveling to 21 countries, and meeting with more than 150 world leaders to strengthen critical global alliances.

 Vice President Kamala Harris and President Volodymyr Zelenskyy of Ukraine stand at separate podiums during a joint press conference at the Munich Security Conference.
 Behind them are the flags of the United States and Ukraine, and an audience listens attentively in the foreground.